Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 3/Lab-01.md

 ## Summary

-In this lab, you simulated various security attacks using Microsoft Sentinel and Microsoft Defender for Cloud, including persistence via registry keys and command-and-control through DNS.
-You triggered these attacks to generate security incidents, allowing you to investigate how they are logged and detected within Sentinel.
-This hands-on experience enhanced your understanding of attack detection mechanisms and the overall security posture of your organization.
+In this exercise, you simulated various security attacks using Microsoft Sentinel and Microsoft Defender for Cloud to generate incidents for investigation.
+Next, you will create custom analytics rules to detect persistence and privilege elevation attacks.
+Click **Next** to continue with the lab.

 ## You've successfully completed this lab.
-Please proceed with the next lab.